CyborTronik/fluent-ssv/README.md

-# fluent-csv
+# fluent-ssv (String separated values)
-Fluent API to stream CSV, TSV and custom separated files mapped to java beans(to POJOs) Special designed to use streams from Java 8.
+Fluent API to stream CSV, TSV and custom separated values files that are streamed with java beans(to POJOs) Special designed to use streams from Java 8.